the-technat/WALL-E/docs/sway-de.md

 ### Waybar
 Sway ships with a default bar which can be customized a bit.
 A much more customizable bar is `waybar`.

 Waybar has a seperate config in `~/.config/waybar/`.
-The `config` file defines all the modules which are display and the `style.css` stylies the modules.
+The `config` file defines all the modules which are displayed and the `style.css` stylies the modules.

 To link the config:
 ```